Bachelor Luxury Fashion & Merchandising

 Diploma

-The ISAL Bachelor's degree in Luxury, Fashion and Merchandising is aimed at professionals, and leads to RNCP Level 6 certification: "Business Development Manager".
+The ISAL Bachelor's degree in Luxury, Fashion and Merchandising is aimed at professionals, and leads to RNCP Level 6 certification: «Digital marketing and e-commerce manager »*.

 Your first professional opportunities - onward journey